-MDs may be found within a wide range of practice settings, including private practices, group practices, hospitals, health maintenance organizations, teaching facilities, and public health organizations.
+MDs may be found within a wide range of medical practice settings, including private practices, group practices, hospitals, health maintenance organizations, teaching facilities, and public health organizations.

 The practice of medicine in the United States dates back to the early 1600s.
 At the beginning of the 17th century, medical practice in England was divided into three groups: the physicians, the surgeons, and the apothecaries.

 Physicians were seen as elite.
 They most often held a university degree.
 Surgeons were typically hospital-trained and they did apprenticeships.
 They often served the dual role of barber-surgeon.
 Apothecaries also learned their roles (prescribing, making, and selling medicines) through apprenticeships, sometimes in hospitals.

 This distinction between medicine, surgery, and pharmacy did not persist in colonial America.
 When university-prepared MDs from England arrived in America, they were expected to also perform surgery and prepare medicines.

-The New Jersey Medical Society, chartered in 1766, was the first organization of medical professionals in the English colonies.
+The New Jersey Medical Society, chartered in 1766, was the first organization of medical professionals in the English colonies in America.
 It was developed to "form a program embracing all the matters of highest concern to the profession: regulation of practice; educational standards for apprentices; fee schedules; and a code of ethics."
 Later this organization became the Medical Society of New Jersey.

 Professional societies began regulating medical practice by examining and licensing practitioners as early as 1760.
 By the early 1800s, the medical societies were in charge of establishing regulations, standards of practice, and certification of doctors.